Its-Abhinav-Jangid/Its-Abhinav-Jangid/README.md

 ### 🌟 Projects

-- **Spenlys** - My proudest project so far!
+- **Spenlys** - My best project so far!
 It's a web app that helps users manage and analyze their expenses with a modern UI and secure authentication.
 [Try the App Now](https://spenlys.com)
 - **Mini-next-js** - A mini version of next js made with raw node.js, limited functionality, extremely lightweight.
 [See it here](https://github.com/Its-Abhinav-Jangid/mini-next-js)